GitHub Tutorial

 sed -i 's/NIST_SP-800-53_rev5_catalog.json/trestle:\/\/catalogs\/nist_rev5_800_53\/catalog.json/g' profiles/nist_rev5_800_53/profile.json

-directory into your workspace.
-These are the trestlebot actions that will run as we make changes to the repo contents.
+repository into the local trestle workspace.
+These are the trestlebot actions that will run as changes are made to the repo contents. -

 4. Create a New Component Definition

-- Open to your GitHub repo in a web browser.
+- Open the new remote GitHub repository in a web browser.

 - Click to the